MrZilinXiao/openai-manager/README.md

 ### Design
 TL;DR: this package helps you manage rate limit (both request-level and token-level) for each api_key for maximum number of requests to OpenAI API.

-This is extremely helpful if you use `CODEX` endpoint or you have a handful of free-trial accounts due to limited budgee.
+This is extremely helpful if you use `CODEX` endpoint or you have a handful of free-trial accounts due to limited budget.
 Free-trial accounts apply strict rate limit.

 ### Quickstart